by Maria Ibarra Rodriguez, intern, global program management, ICMA

 The quality of life in cities across the nation is underpinned by health-related efforts, such as health surveillance, child health services, and other initiatives to create healthier, thriving communities.
 Healthier communities are more likely to recruit and retain businesses, develop the local labor force, and attract external investment to enhance economic growth.

-To help cities build healthier, more equitable communities, the City Health Dashboard (CHD) was created with support from the Robert Wood Johnson Foundation to support health-related decision making in cities.
+To help cities build healthier, more equitable communities, the City Health Dashboard (CHDB) was created with support from the Robert Wood Johnson Foundation to support health-related decision making in cities.

 Recently, the Smart Growth Network hosted a webinar on how social, environmental, and economic factors that drive health and sustainability are challenging local communities.
-The webinar gave a demonstration of the CHD, along with firsthand local government insight on how using the CHD can enhance data-driven policymaking.
+The webinar gave a demonstration of the CHDB, along with firsthand local government insight on how using the CHDB can enhance data-driven policymaking.
 Below are some of the main takeaways from the webinar.

 A One-Stop Resource